 The Compassion Corner is a multi-faceted space for both customers and airport employees.
 This unique area encompasses three primary components: The chapel, the Compassion Corner Office and the Sensory Room.
 The physical space of the chapel is easily accessible for customers and employees of all faiths to worship, reflect, or pray independently.
 The Compassion Corner Office is a private space that operates the chaplaincy volunteer program and is also used to help manage distressed passenger situations and/or unique passenger matters that need to be moved out of the public view.
 Assistance for special-needs customers take place from this office.
 The third key component to the Compassion Corner is the Sensory Room.
-This is a tranquil and quiet space designed to serve special needs travelers who need a sensory break from the airport environment.
+This is a tranquil and quiet dementia-friendly space designed to serve special needs travelers who need a sensory break from the airport environment.
 Children or adults with an intellectual or developmental disability may use the Sensory Room upon request.
 The Compassion Corner will be staffed from 8 a.m. to 8 p.m.
 Sunday – Friday and 8 a.m. – 4 p.m.
 Saturdays.

 The Compassion Corner includes:

 Sky Harbor offers an all-faiths chapel as a place of comfort to reflect, regroup, rest or reach out.
 The chapel may be used for people of all faiths and is located on Level 3 of Terminal 4 and is open from 5 a.m. to 10 p.m.
 The chapel is easily accessible for customers and employees alike to worship or pray independently.
 Based on availability, a group of volunteer chaplains and lay members also serve those who would like to meet with a religious representative.
 Additionally, the chapel can host services for various religious holidays such as Ash Wednesday.